dwyl/learn-api-design/README.md

 Let's take the example of the
 [`Twitter API`](https://developer.twitter.com/en/docs/platform-overview).
 We could use it to write a bot that displays the top tweets of the day.
+We, as users of the API,
-We, as users, don't need to know about the internal details of Twitter's systems, nor does Twitter want us to.
+don't need to know about the internal details of Twitter's systems, nor does Twitter want us to.
 But using their API, we  are able to do specific things